ChristopherRabotin/bungiesearch/README.md

 ### Example

 The most simple implementation of a SearchAlias is as follows.
-This search alias can be called via `Article.objects.bungie_title`, supposing that no custom search alias prefix is defined in the settings (cf. below).
+This search alias can be called via `Article.objects.bungie_title`, supposing that the namespace is set to `None` in the settings (cf. below).

 #### Definition
 ```python